Photography video game: Later games

 Snapshot (2012) and Viewfinder (2023) use photography mechanics to change the level itself.
 Photographs taken in one part of the level can be pasted elsewhere in order to create new paths and objects.

 The genre saw a resurgence in the 2020s with the release of independent games such as Sludge Life, Eastshade (which applies photography game mechanics to landscape painting), Shutter Stroll, Umurangi Generation, Nuts, and Season.
 These fuse photography mechanics with the walking simulator genre to produce slow-paced games, often with environmental themes, as a response to the fast-paced and violent nature of shooter games.
+A 2026 example, Flock Around, uses birdwatching and online cooperative play, with players photographing birds in a nature reserve to complete a guidebook.
 An earlier predecessor in the same vein is Infra, from 2016, in which the player character is a structural engineer doing survey work.
 The camera can be used to photograph either decaying infrastructure in need of repair, or documents connected to a background story about corruption.